 This document provides a consolidated manual of operating procedures for the Citrus County Central Landfill (CCCL).
-The enclosed Operation Plan was prepared and organized in accordance with the Florida Department of Environmental Protection (FDEP), Rule 62-701, FAC, and Part K of FDEP's permit application Form 62-701.900(1) for solid waste management facilities.
+The enclosed Operation Plan was prepared and organized in accordance with the Florida Department of Environmental Protection (FDEP), Rule 62-701, Florida Administrative Code (FAC), and Part K of FDEP's permit application Form 62-701.900(1) for solid waste management facilities.
 If a conflict occurs between the Operation Plan and the Rule, the Rule will prevail.
 This Operation Plan supersedes previous plans submitted.

 The CCCL is owned by Citrus County and operated by the Citrus County Solid Waste Management Department.
-The facility is in Lecanto, Florida, at 230 W. Gulf to Lake Highway (State Highway [SR] 44).
+The facility is in Lecanto, Florida, at 230 W. Gulf to Lake Highway (State Road [SR] 44).
 The CCCL serves the residents and commercial businesses of the County and consists of an active Class I Landfill, closed landfills, a Citizens Service Area (CSA), hazardous waste drop-off center, scalehouse, and associated infrastructure necessary to operate the County's integrated solid waste management program.
 The CCCL includes three closed landfills west of the active landfill that the County maintains on property leased to the County by the Department of Forestry (DOF).
 Two of the closed landfills are unlined and predate Resource Conservation and Recovery Act (RCRA) Subtitle D liner requirements.
-The active Class I Landfill is lined and covers approximately 32 acres in Phases 1, 1A, 2, and 3; the active landfill began accepting waste in 1991.
+The active Class I Landfill is lined and covers approximately 32 acres in Phases 1, 1A, 2, and 3.
+The Phase 4 landfill expansion will be an approximately 19.5-acre cell north of Phase 3.
+The active landfill began accepting waste in 1991.
+Landfilling currently occurs in Phases 2 and 3 of the active landfill; Phase 4 is projected to start accepting waste when constructed and opened (initially Phase 4A with Phase 4B built several years afterwards).